pip-services/pip-services-docs/content/en/node/nats/connect/nats_connection.md

 #### createQueue
 Creates a message queue.
-If connection doesn't support this function, it exists without error.
+If the connection doesn't support this function, it exists without error.

 > `public` createQueue(name: string): Promise\<void\>